Alpine Safety Rules

 1. Respect for others

-A skier or snowboarder must behave in such a way that he does not endanger others.
+A skier or snowboarder must behave in such a way that he does not endanger or prejudice others.

 A skier or snowboarder must move in control.
-He must adapt his speed and manner of skiing or snowboarding to his personal ability and to the prevailing conditions of terrain, snow and weather as well as to the density of traffic.
+He must adapt his speed and manner of skiing or snowboarding to his ability and the prevailing conditions of terrain, snow, and weather as well as to the density of traffic.

 3. Choice of route